isomerpages/nhg-jsmc/_programs/Tracks/Track 3.md

 <p>3.30 pm - 3.50 pm</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Keynote 1: "High-Tech, New-Touch Digital Technologies in Healthcare" -
+<p>Are We Ready for High-Tech and New-Touch Digital Technologies in Healthcare?</p>
-Are We Ready?"</p>
 </td>
 </tr>
 <tr>